T-ani/Brain-House-Project/README.md

 # Brain-House-Project
+## Project Name : Student ID card validity checker
-A project of creating AI/ML model to analyze the validity of Student ID Card
+A project of creating AI/ML model to analyze the validity of Student ID Card.
+##